stepanz70/Sushi-Card-htmlcss-1/en/step_9.md

 That's because the `href` attribute is empty at the moment.
 It needs to contain the **URL** (web address) of the page that you want to link to.

 - Go to Wikipedia and find a page about something on your website.
-I'm going to use the page about Ireland.
+I'm going to use the page about bird conservation.

 - Click in the address bar and select all of the text in i5.
 That's the complete URL of the page you're on.
 Press the <kdb>Ctrl</kdb> (or <kdb>cmd</kdb>) and <kdb>C</kdb> keys at the same time to copy it.